So I recently managed to get not one, but TWO nail polish stains on this shirt, one on the shoulder and one by the collar… please don’t ask how, lol.

 I asked for advice on how to remove nail polish from fabric over on the Mashup Mom Facebook page, and got some great suggestions — so here’s how it went, and how to get nail polish out of a shirt!

 - By the way, if you haven’t yet joined us on Facebook, come on over to the Facebook Page and Hot Deals Group.
-We don’t always talk about stain removal, and sometimes I post very limited time deals that don’t ever hit the blog.
+We don’t always talk about stain removal, but you’ll find all sorts of other useful ways to save! 🙂

 How to get nail polish out of clothes